swiseman/swiseman.github.io/_pages/about.md

 ---
 I'm a Research Assistant Professor at [TTIC](http://www.ttic.edu/), and I'm interested in natural language processing and machine learning.

-Before TTIC I was a PhD student in Computer Science at Harvard and a member of the [harvardnlp](http://nlp.seas.harvard.edu/papers/) group; I was advised by [Stuart Shieber](http://www.eecs.harvard.edu/shieber/) and [Sasha Rush](http://people.seas.harvard.edu/~srush/).
+Before TTIC I was a PhD student in Computer Science at Harvard and a member of the [harvardnlp](http://nlp.seas.harvard.edu/papers/) group; I was advised by [Sasha Rush](http://rush-nlp.com/) and [Stuart Shieber](http://www.eecs.harvard.edu/shieber/).

 Here's my [CV](http://swiseman.github.io/files/swiseman_cv.pdf).